Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 | Features | Full-featured, server choice | Basic protection, limited servers |

-| Security | Strong (WireGuard protocol) | Basic encryption |
+| Security | Strong (WireGuard protocol) | IP masking (hides IP address); HTTPS handles data encryption |

-| Data Limit | Unlimited | 50 GB/month |
+| Data limit | Unlimited | 50 GB/month |

 Read more:

-6. What about other third-party VPN add-ons?
+7. What about other third-party VPN add-ons?

-When you search the Firefox Add-on store, you will see hundreds of “VPNs.”
+When you search the Firefox Add-on store, you will see hundreds of “VPNs”.
 You must be very careful with these third-party tools.

-6.1.
+7.1.
 Are third-party VPN extensions safe?

 Many third-party VPN extensions are not safe.
 A large number of them are not true VPNs.
 They are simple proxies that offer weak protection.
 Some are dangerous, logging your private data and selling it to advertisers.

-6.2.
+7.2.
 How to spot a dangerous or fake VPN add-on

 You can look for several clear warning signs to avoid a fake VPN add-on: